Storage Integration for AI Agent Builder Platforms

 n8n: Drag-and-drop workflow builder with 400+ integrations including Google Drive, Dropbox, S3, and SFTP.
 Stores agent state in PostgreSQL or SQLite.
 No built-in RAG, but you can chain LLM nodes with vector database nodes manually.

-Flowise: Open-source LangChain UI with visual node editing. works alongside Pinecone, ChromaDB, and Supabase for vector storage.
+Flowise: Open-source LangChain UI with visual node editing.
+Works alongside Pinecone, ChromaDB, and Supabase for vector storage.
 Supports document loaders for PDFs and web pages.
 State persistence via PostgreSQL.

 Dify: Full-stack agent platform with built-in vector database.
-Handles document ingestion, chunking, and embedding automatically. works alongside external storage (S3, Azure Blob) for large files.
+Handles document ingestion, chunking, and embedding automatically.
+Works alongside external storage (S3, Azure Blob) for large files.

 LlamaIndex: Focused on RAG workflows.
-Excellent document loaders for complex formats (PDFs with tables, code repositories). works alongside every major vector database.
+Excellent document loaders for complex formats (PDFs with tables, code repositories).
+Works alongside every major vector database.

 Vertex AI Agent Builder: Google's managed platform.
 Includes Cloud Storage for files, Vector Search for embeddings, and Firestore for structured data.
 All managed and auto-scaling.

 Which Platform Has the Best Storage Integration?
-It depends on your use case:

 - For visual builders: n8n or Flowise if you prefer no-code